davidyuanst/FakeFaceVideoConverter/README.md

 # Fake Face Video Converter
-Trained virtual face model, quickly change the face of the video, python tensorflow project for windows 10/11 and no GPU required.
+Pretrained fake face model, quickly change the face of the video, python tensorflow project for windows 10/11 and no GPU required.

 <b>Features:</b>